chemayush/Verilog-Implementation-of-RISC-V-Multicycle-CPU/README.md

 # Testbench
 A testbench for the verification of implementation of the instructions is also included.
 A RISCV Assmebly program, test_assembly.s (included) is converted to machine codes (test_assembly.hex) and loaded into the RAM.
 These instructions are then run according to the program counter value.
 Below are the screenshots of the simulations carried out in modelsim.
-Different values can be compared according to the current instruction and state.
-Testbench also verifies these values, further letting you know if any of the instruction implemented is broken.
+Different values can be compared according to the current instruction and state using the waveforms.
+But the testbench also verifies these values, further letting you know if any of the instruction implemented is broken.

 ![Screenshot 2024-10-22 020818](https://github.com/user-attachments/assets/84296325-492a-4fc0-a63a-cb25a9ac1f95)
 ![Screenshot 2024-10-22 021250](https://github.com/user-attachments/assets/e03f65f7-a24e-4027-aef1-1551eb629507)